 - A candle topper to keep the candle warmer.
-Similar to the aluminium foil, this will reflect heat to the candle and create more warmth for a full wax melt.
+Like the aluminium foil, this will reflect heat to the candle and create more warmth for a full wax melt.

 - Using a tealight oil burner, remove the unburned scented wax from the candle and place it on top of the burner.
 Then place a lit tealight into the burner base and allow the flame to heat and melt the wax above.
 This is a great way in reusing the scented wax of your candle.

-Place the candle melt in a wax warmer and light an unscented tea light below or plug in if your are using an electric wax melter.
+Place the candle melt in a wax warmer and light an unscented tea light below or plug in if you are using an electric wax melter.
 Ensure wax melts are stored in a safe place away from children as they may resemble edibles.
 Wax melts do not evaporate so once they eventually lose their scent, the wax melt should be discarded.
-Do not pour melted wax.
+Do not pour melted wax down the sink.

 Sculptural Candle Care